** Academic credit points = CP

 During the course, a simulation of a mass casualty incident will be conducted, in which the students will represent the varied stake-holders.

 To expose the students to the principles of preparedness, response and recovery of healthcare systems in diverse emergencies.
 The students will learn the main doctrines for providing medical services during emergencies, the varied tools that are frequently uti-lized, and the relations between different medical entities as well as between them and other interface bodies.
 The students will have the opportunity to simulate the theories, principles and tools available for the healthcare systems in responding to unique needs of the community and the population in times of emergency.

 Course summary & rational: Quantitative methods are the basis of all empirical research.
-In this course, students will learn different types of statistical procedures that would help them in analysing quantitative data.
-The course will be accompanied by the practice of the subject mat-ter by using SPSS/EXCEL software.
+In this course, students will learn different types of statistical procedures that would help them in analyzing quantitative data.
+The course will be accompanied by the practice of the subject matter by using SPSS/EXCEL software.